rvernica/SciDB-Py/doc/tutorial.rst

 Note that subarray indexing of `SciDBArray` objects follows numpy convention.
-SciDB arrays with negative-valued coordinate indices should be translated to a coordinate system with a nonnegative origin before use.
+SciDB arrays with negative-valued coordinate indices should be translated to a coordinate system with a nonnegative origin.

 Scalar functions of SciDBArray objects (aggregations)
 ^^^^